Depolarization of opinions on social networks through random nudges: Introduction

 \section{Introduction}

-The information revolution \citep{castells2010information, robertson1990information_rev, brock2021second_info_rev} has lowered the entry barrier for nearly everyone to participate and contribute towards shaping opinions \cite{burbach2020opinion_form_internet, evans2018opinion_form_internet, xiong2014opinion_form_internet} and even policies on a wide gamut of issues.
+The information revolution has lowered the entry barrier for nearly everyone to participate and contribute to shaping opinions and policies on various issues.
 This has been largely aided by the easy availability of social media infrastructure through mobile devices.
-Increasingly, the collective opinions expressed through various social media platforms are thought to be one barometer of the public mood on any contentious issue of the day.
-This provides an interesting testing ground for the dynamics, and statistical physics of interacting multi-agent systems since the online nature of interactions provides fine-grained data for quantitative analysis and comparison with model results. \citep{prl_model, li2019binary_ising, clifford1973model_voter, bessi2016homophily, martins2009opinion_model, hegselmann2002opinion_model, salzarulo2006continuous_op_model}
+Increasingly, the collective opinions expressed through various social media platforms are thought to be one barometer of the public mood on any contentious issue of the day \cite{social-media-as-public-opinion}.
+This provides an interesting testing ground for the dynamics and statistical physics of interacting multi-agent systems since the online nature of interactions provides fine-grained data for quantitative analysis and comparison with model results.